abdulwaheed76/practices/README.md

 On ubuntu and windows, use the following commands
 ```
 sudo apt install postgresql
 sudo -u postgres psql;    (for windows go to program files, locate postgres folder, then go to bin folder.
 In windows explorer location bar, type cmd.
 Then type `psql -U postgres`.
 You will be prompted for password that you setup during installation.
-Rest is same for linux and windows)
+Rest is same for linux and windows.
+You can also use pgadmin application.
+Please youtube as its versions change.)
 create database mydb;
 \c mydb;
 create user myuser with encrypted password 'mypass';